Updates

 Give to Global TB

-Thank you for supporting the Global Childhood Tuberculosis program at Texas Children's Hospital.
-Your gift helps us develop and provide life-saving diagnostics and treatment to improve the lives of individuals suffering from TB.
+Thank you for supporting the Global Tuberculosis program at Texas Children’s Hospital and Baylor College of Medicine.
+Your gift helps us develop and provide life-saving diagnostics and treatment to improve the lives of individuals affected by TB.

 Our Mission

-The Texas Children’s Global Childhood TB program mission is to advance evidence based programming that effectively prevents, finds, cures, and ultimately eliminates tuberculosis.
+The Texas Children's and Baylor College of Medicine Global TB program's mission is to advance evidence-based programming that effectively prevents, finds, cures, and ultimately eliminates tuberculosis

-A critical step towards achieving our goals is the establishment of a network of Tuberculosis Centers of Excellence built upon Texas Children’s Global Health existing clinical infrastructure.
+A critical step towards achieving our goals is the establishment of a network of Tuberculosis Centers of Excellence built upon Texas Children's Global Health's existing clinical infrastructure.

-The fulcrum of the Global TB Program is based in Mbabane, Eswatini.
-In 2015, the Texas Children’s Hospital Global TB Centre of Excellence opened as a clinical and laboratory facility to serve as a national referral center for pediatric TB and host a broad range of translational research projects at the Baylor Foundation-Eswatini Clinical Centre of Excellence.
-The facility has been specifically designed to support cutting edge research that will elucidate the pathophysiology of HIV-TB co-infection and inform the development of future preventive and treatment interventions.
+The Global TB Program's fulcrum is based in Mbabane, Eswatini.
+In 2015, the Texas Children's Hospital Global TB Centre of Excellence opened as a clinical and laboratory facility to serve as a national referral center for pediatric TB and host a broad range of translational research projects at the Baylor Foundation-Eswatini Clinical Centre of Excellence.
+The facility has been specifically designed to support cutting-edge research that will elucidate the pathophysiology of HIV-TB co-infection and inform the development of future preventive and treatment interventions.

 The Challenge